-As a result of receiving the NIH grant, we restarted our REM-001 program and expect to start enrolling patients in the REM-001 CMBC 15-patient clinical study in the fourth quarter of calendar year 2023.
+As a result of receiving the NIH grant, we re-initiated our REM-001 program and we expect to start enrolling patients in the REM-001 Study in the first quarter of calendar year 2024.

 REM-001

 Background

 Through REM-001, we are developing our photodynamic therapy ("PDT") for the treatment of rare, unmet medical needs.
 PDT is a treatment that uses light sensitive compounds, or photosensitizers, that, when exposed to specific wavelengths of light, act as catalysts to produce a form of oxygen that induces local tumor cell death.
 REM-001 consists of three parts: the laser light source, the light delivery device, and the REM-001 drug product (collectively, the "REM-001 Therapy").
 REM-001 consists of an active pharmaceutical ingredient ("API") in a lipid formulation.
 The REM-001 API is SnET2 ("tin ethyl etiopurpurin") which is a second-generation PDT photosensitizer agent.
 We believe REM-001 possesses multiple advantages over earlier generation PDT compounds.